RuffinwebDev/RuffinwebDev-Portfolio-Frontend/REVIEW.md

 - Follow best practices for component naming and structure to enhance readability.
 - Implement error boundaries to gracefully handle errors within components.
-- The LinksAppBar components and Contact components are the most complex and provide the most opportunities to test different
-- JS/React features for example state management, animations, references, and HTTP requests.
-It is a good place to start refactoring and simplifying components.
-The contact form page
+- The LinksAppBar components and Contact components are the most complex and provide the most opportunities to test different JS/React features for example state management, animations, references, and HTTP requests.
+Those components are good places  to start refactoring and simplifying the code.
 - The NavbarLinksSection and Menu component need to be edited so that clicks within the button but outside the text are registered.
 Currently, a click outside the text shows the click feedback and closes the menu, but does not initiate the expected page scroll.
 - GSAP reveal animations interfere with the useRef scroll behavior, causing the page to scroll too far past the revealed content.